ICO’s annual report shows most fines ever

 “Transparency and accountability must be paramount, otherwise it will be impossible to build trust in the way that personal information is obtained, used and shared online.”

 “We see the introduction of GDPR as a good thing for the charity sector.
-It encouraged many charities to review their data policies – or create them – to better protect the rights of the people they’re looking to help,” said Matthew Moorut, Head of Digital and Marketing at Tech Trust.
+It encouraged many charities to review their data policies – or create them – to better protect the rights of the people they’re looking to help,” said Matthew Moorut, Head of Digital and Marketing at Charity Digital.

 Moorut added: “I hope that the ICO will continue to consider the special positioning of charities, and provide as much assistance and guidance as possible for fundraisers and project managers as we need.
 On the flip side, the responsibility lies with charities’ trustees and staff to keep looking for any guidance that is produced, and to act sensibly and cautiously with any personal data they handle.